pandorabots/pandorabots.github.io/README.md

 Open up _config.yml to see your Jekyll site configuration.
 At the bottom is the configuration for collections - simply follow the format to create a new collection, and add a folder with the name of your collection prefixed with an underscore.
+Note: you will need to restart the jekyll server after editing this file when editing locally.

 See _includes/sidebar.html for examples of how to add a collection to the navigation.